RocketGod-git/Flipper_Zero/subghz/Fog_Machine/ReadMe.md

 Frequency: &ensp; &nbsp; 315 Mhz<br>
 FCC Reports: &nbsp; <a href="https://fcc.io/ZIFIL">https://fcc.io/ZIFIL</a><br>
 <br>
 There was an original upload to @UberGuidoZ repo by @the0bone for a Theefun TFM01 fog machine.
-Thanks!
+Thanks!<br>
 <br>
 I've found that this company makes most fog machines internal componants and sells to many manufacturers.<br>
 Global Special Effects, Fog Masters, Chauvet, American DJ, Eliminator, Magmatic, are all the same remote.<br>